Kena: Bridge of Spirits: Critical response

-Kena: Bridge of Spirits received "generally favorable" reviews, according to review aggregator Metacritic, and 85% of critics recommended the game, according to OpenCritic.
+Kena: Bridge of Spirits received "generally favorable" reviews, according to review aggregator website Metacritic, and 84% of critics recommended the game, according to OpenCritic.
 Mitchell Saltzman of IGN described it as "a wonderful first game from Ember Lab, combining its outstanding pedigree in art and animation with some really solid combat, fantastic world design, and a great balance of action, platforming, puzzle solving, and exploration".
 Giovanni Colantonio of Digital Trends called it an "exquisitely crafted adventure that fuses classic and modern game design concepts with ease", while Phil Hornshaw of GameSpot wrote it is "an exciting, often heartbreaking journey that will make you want to explore every corner and crevice to see all that you can".
 In a less positive review, Kotakus Alex Walker described it as a "mechanically comforting and a constant visual pleasure, albeit lacking in a little ambition".

 Reviewers particularly praised the game's artistic design; some critics were unsurprised considering Ember Lab's previous work, and several drew comparisons to the films of Pixar, DreamWorks Animation, and Studio Ghibli.
 IGNs Saltzman lauded the facial animation and character designs, and PCMags Tony Polanco wrote they added personality to the characters.
 Ozzie Mejia of Shacknews considered the game's visuals among the best of the PlayStation 5, and Colantonio of Digital Trends wrote the developer was "pushing video game animation to its limits".
 Rachel Weber of GamesRadar+ praised the enemy designs, noting they continued to feel alive even when duplicated.
 The detailed environments and variation of color in the art design was praised.
 Some critics noticed a discrepancy between the gameplay and cutscenes, with the latter produced at a lower frame rate; Alan Wen of NME considered this outdated, comparing it to PlayStation 2 games.
 VentureBeats Mike Minotti lauded the art design but found it began to become "a little monotonous", while Eurogamers Malindy Hetfeld questioned the use of Balinese and Japanese iconography due to the absence of explanation.